OpenGameBuilder/mygamebuilder-archive/docs/FORMATS.md

 ## 5. `screenshot/` - PNG image

-Screenshots are PNGs of a rendered map, stored the same way as tiles (raw PNG bytes, no wrapping, with a `.png` suffix appended to the S3 leaf on disk).
-They live next to a project's `map/` pieces and are produced by the in-game "publish" flow.
+Screenshots are PNGs of a rendered map, stored the same way as tiles: raw PNG bytes with no wrapping.
+They use the `screenshot` piece type and are produced by the in-game "publish" flow.

 ---

 ## 6. `profile/` - per-user key/value blob

-Every user has exactly one `profile` piece, named `user`, under the reserved project `-`, and all user and system folders are under `JGI_test1/`:
+Almost every user has exactly one `profile` piece, named `user`, under the reserved project `-`:

 ```
-JGI_test1/<username>/-/profile/user
-JGI_test1/<username>/-/profile/user.meta.json
+<username>/-/profile/user
 ```

 The body is a **zlib stream** that decompresses to a `writeUTF`